KireinaHoro/shadowsocks-auto-redir.sh/README.md

 Uninstallation
 ---

 Stop all the relavent systemd services before uninstallation.

-Switch to the directory of this project
+Switch to the directory of this project.

 ```bash
 # Execute as ROOT